 The mission of the Accounting & Financial Women’s Alliance is to enable women in accounting and finance fields to achieve their full potential and to contribute to their profession.
 As a student chapter, we achieve this mission by providing opportunities for our members to interact with female professionals in the industry, hosting educational events such as our financial literacy program and book club, and offering an abundance of leadership opportunities.
+As the Accounting & Financial Women’s Alliance, we want to build the largest nationwide network of women in accounting and finance and enable them to achieve their full potential and to contribute to their profession.
 We hope to expand our members’ leadership skills and network to help them progress further during their careers, and as a national organization, we are well equipped to achieve these goals.
 Students of all genders are encouraged to join.

-For more information please contact: Anna Feltes, President
+For more information please contact: Larry Klingen, President

-For more information please contact: Konner Foster, President
+For more information please contact: Danielle Rivera, President

 In December 1969, nine African-Americans met in New York City to discuss the unique challenges and limited opportunities they faced in the accounting profession.
 In that year, there were only 136 African-American Certified Public Accountants (CPA's) out of a total of 100,000 in the United States.
 This group wanted to establish an organization to address the concerns of minorities entering the accounting profession and to make a commitment to professional and academic excellence.
 The mission of NABA, Inc. is to address the professional needs of its members and to build leaders that shape the future of the accounting and finance profession with an unfaltering commitment to inspire the same in their successors.

 The Association shall unite through membership accountants, finance and business related professionals and students who have similar interests and ideals, are committed to professional and academic excellence, possess a sense of professional and civic responsibility, and are concerned with enhancing opportunities for minorities in the accounting, finance and business related professions.

 For more information please contact: Duane Sleet, President